moby/moby/docs/reference/commandline/create.md

       -p, --publish=[]              Publish a container's port(s) to the host --pid=""                      PID namespace to use
-      --privileged                  Give extended privileges to this container --pull=false                  Always attempt to pull a newer version of the image --read-only                   Mount the container's root filesystem as read only --restart="no"                Restart policy (no, on-failure[:max-retry], always, unless-stopped) --security-opt=[]             Security options
+      --privileged                  Give extended privileges to this container --pull=<content-trust>        Always attempt to pull a newer version of the image --read-only                   Mount the container's root filesystem as read only --restart="no"                Restart policy (no, on-failure[:max-retry], always, unless-stopped) --security-opt=[]             Security options